-Healthy Kids, Healthy Families (HKHF) began in 2011 as a three-year initiative designed to improve the health and wellness of at least 1 million children through community investments by Health Care Service Corporation (HCSC) and its Blue Cross and Blue Shield plans in Illinois, New Mexico, Oklahoma and Texas.
-With nearly 3 million children impacted to date, HKHF is now part of HCSC's ongoing commitment to the health and well-being of the children and families across the states where we operate.
-The initiative will also expand into HCSC's newest health plan, Blue Cross and Blue Shield of Montana, throughout 2015 and beyond.
+Healthy Kids, Healthy Families (HKHF) began in 2011 as a three-year initiative designed to improve the health and wellness of at least one million children through community investments.
+We extended the program, making HKHF part of our ongoing commitment to the health and well-being of the children and families across Texas.
+To date, we've helped nearly three million children.

 - Physical activity

 - Chronic disease conditions

 - Chronic Obstructive Pulmonary Disease (smoking cessation)

 - Chronic kidney disease (early stages)

 - Supporting safe environments